jelub2/backend2020/readme.md

 5. While still in this folder enter: "NPM Install"
  The project will be installed locally.

 In order to interact with the project it's needed to connect a MongoDB database to it.
-For example you could use a free MongoDB Atlas instance, which is an online database provided by MongoDB.
+For example you could use a free `MongoDB Atlas` instance, which is an online database provided by MongoDB.
 Check out this page for more information: https://www.mongodb.com/cloud/atlas.

-When you got a MongoDB database running you can connect it to the project by adding a .env file to the project.
+When you got a MongoDB database running you can connect it to the project by adding a `.env` file to the project.
 In this file the following needs to be added:
-MONGODB_URI = <url to database>
+MONGODB_URI = `url to database`
 Make sure the username and password of the database are in the url.

-Now you can run the project by entering "NPM Start" in the terminal.
+Now you can run the project by entering `NPM Start` in the terminal.
 The project should run on: http://localhost:3000

 # Contact
-By any issues, hints or improvements, please open a new issue at this repo.
+By any issues, hints or improvements, please open a new issue in this repository.